Gods of Egypt (film): Racial and ethnic casting

-The film drew criticism due to the fact that none of the main actors were of Egyptian descent.
-White actors, predominantly of northwestern European descent, make up most of the principal cast of Gods of Egypt.
+White actors, predominantly of Northwestern European descent, make up most of the principal cast of Gods of Egypt.
 When Lionsgate began marketing the film, the Associated Press said the distributor received backlash for ethnically inaccurate casting.
 Lionsgate and director Alex Proyas both issued apologies.
-The AP said, "While some praised the preemptive mea culpa... others were more sceptical, concluding that it's simply meant to shut down any further backlash."
+The AP said, "While some praised the preemptive mea culpa... others were more skeptical, concluding that it's simply meant to shut down any further backlash."

 The casting practice of white actors as Ancient Egyptian characters was first reported after filming started in March 2014, when Daily Life's Ruby Hamad highlighted the practice as "Hollywood whitewashing".
 Lionsgate released a set of character posters in November 2015, and The Guardian reported that the casting received a backlash on Twitter over the predominantly white cast.
 Some suggested that the casting of black actor Chadwick Boseman, who plays the god Thoth, played into the Magical Negro stereotype.
 The previous year, the biblical epic Exodus: Gods and Kings by director Ridley Scott received similar backlash for having a white cast.
 The Washington Posts Soraya Nadia McDonald also disparaged the casting practice for Gods of Egypt and said Lionsgate released the posters at an unfortunate time.
 She said with the release of Aziz Ansari's TV series Master of None in the previous week, "Whitewashed casting and the offensiveness of brownface has pretty much dominated the pop culture conversation this week.
 Promotion for the movie is beginning just as we're wrapping a banner year for discussions of diversity and gender pay equity in the film industry."